Shading your greenhouse

 Because all shading works by reflecting sunlight or preventing sunlight from reaching the plants and greenhouse base, there is less light and energy available to power photosynthesis.

 Greenhouse Shading Paints

-Whitewashing the outside of the greenhouse will reflect sunlight and, therefore, prevent or at least reduce overheating and prevent the sun from scorching your crops.
+Whitewashing the outside of the greenhouse or potting shed will reflect sunlight and, therefore, prevent or at least reduce overheating and prevent the sun from scorching your crops.
 The most popular product for this is Cool Glass from Bayer.

 It's fairly cheap to buy but it takes time to apply and it can be difficult to safely apply to the roof, especially with larger houses.
 The same applies at the end of the summer when it comes to removing the shade paint which is brushed and rubbed off.

 Cool Glass does have a useful feature in that it becomes clear when wet so in rainy weather it allows all the available light through.
 As it dries it becomes reflective again.

 The cheap and cheerful solution, often seen on allotments, is to use green shade netting or even old net curtains draped over the greenhouse and tied in place with string.
 It doesn't look very pretty but it does the job.Care has to be taken that the netting does not obstruct vents, especially automatically opening roof vents, which would be counter-productive.
 Unless tied properly, they have a habit of blowing out of position or even completely off the house in even moderate winds.

 Purpose Made Greenhouse Blinds

 Purpose made external blinds that are drawn down or across the house are far easier to draw up in dull weather and down again in sunny providing much better control.
 They tend to be a fairly costly option but not so bad when that cost is apportioned over the life of the greenhouse.